 The fewer accounts you have at fewer locations, the easier it is to ensure your advisor understands your comprehensive financial life.

-Overall, there are many good reasons to simplify your financial life by consolidating accounts and custodians.
+Overall, there are many good reasons to simplify investments and in your financial life by consolidating accounts and custodians.
 Most often, simplicity will greatly contribute to your peace of mind and success.
 However, there are situations where you may need to keep multiple accounts open, and that is fine!
 Simplicity should not come at the expense of accomplishing your financial goals.

 Above all, be sure you understand all of your accounts, where they are, who is involved, and how they are helping you achieve your goals!